 D. Cookies stacked on top of each other and decorated to create one design or theme that is a minimum of 6 inches and maximum of 12 inches in height.
 Cookies may vary in size according to the type of stacking being done.
 Cookies should be secured to a sturdy covered board for display not to exceed 12 X 12 inches.
 Cookies are decorated using icing and edible materials.
-Fondant may be used only for decorations.
+Fondant, gum paste, marzipan, and royal icing may be used only for decorations.